ratson/conflake/API_GUIDE.md

 }
 ```

-### nixosModules, homeModules, and flakelightModules
+### nixosModules, homeModules, and conflakeModules

 ```
 Types: